Planting A Seed

 What do I do if it dries out?

 If your Coco Pod dries out, you can pull it out and dip it into your reservoir tank to get it wet again.
-When putting it back into the plug, make sure it is flush with the cover.

 The first two weeks are important for the life and health of your seed and seedling.
 Cannabis seeds pop in 12 hours to 14 days.
 Once the seed casing has absorbed enough water, the shell will split and the seedling will emerge.
 You will be able to see your root emerge from the bottom of the Coco Pod.
 You will be able to see it visually by lifting up the lid and peering at the bottom of the pod.